Skip to main content

 • Certain folders on the website account for thousands of extra pages, and offer very little insight, so you would prefer not to crawl them.

-• You are working on a specific section of the website, so you only want to crawl certain areas of it.
+• You are working on a specific section of the website, so you only want to crawl the relevant directories.

 • When the crawler encounters faceted navigation, it spawns thousands (or millions!) of variations of effectively the same URL, which all get added to the crawl queue and take forever to crawl.